 Depending on Mother Nature, we may have frozen blueberries or blackberries available at various points during the season.

-Pick-Your-Own-Apples are $1.99 per pound and are available weekends only from September 24th-October 30th.
 Our orchard has many different varieties to choose from throughout the season.
 Early-Mid October: Red Delicious, Golden Delicious, Stayman Winesap, Jonagold, Empire, Melrose, Ida Red, Keepsake, Royal Court, Crispin, Honey Crisp, Fuji.
 Late October: Rome Our apples aredifferent.
 You won't find apples grown like ours on any other farm in Bucks County or the surrounding area.
 We do not use pesticides or chemical sprays in our orchard, therefore, our natural apples may have spots and not be grocery-store perfect.
 They are, however, the most delicious, healthy apples you'll find anywhere.

 Sweet Apple Cider